peko-hr/ns3.30/src/nearest/doc/aodv.rst

 .. include:: replace.txt

-Ad Hoc On-Demand Distance Vector (SAMPLE)
+Ad Hoc On-Demand Distance Vector (NEAREST)
 ---------------------------------------

-This model implements the base specification of the Ad Hoc On-Demand Distance Vector (SAMPLE) protocol.
+This model implements the base specification of the Ad Hoc On-Demand Distance Vector (NEAREST) protocol.
 The implementation is based on :rfc:`3561`.

-The model was written by Elena Buchatskaia and Pavel Boyko of ITTP RAS, and is based on the ns-2 SAMPLE model developed by the CMU/MONARCH group and optimized and tuned by Samir Das and Mahesh Marina, University of Cincinnati, and also on the SAMPLE-UU implementation by Erik Nordström of Uppsala University.
+The model was written by Elena Buchatskaia and Pavel Boyko of ITTP RAS, and is based on the ns-2 NEAREST model developed by the CMU/MONARCH group and optimized and tuned by Samir Das and Mahesh Marina, University of Cincinnati, and also on the NEAREST-UU implementation by Erik Nordström of Uppsala University.

 Model Description
 *****************

-The source code for the SAMPLE model lives in the directory `src/nearest`.
+The source code for the NEAREST model lives in the directory `src/nearest`.

 Design
 ++++++